ESO Engineering and Technology Research Fellowships / Studentships

 We do not propose specific subjects for the fellowship candidates as they have to come with their own original, personal research plan.
 Of course the candidates are free to take inspiration from the various research topics described here, as we have the infrastructure necessary to support them.
 But the personal research plan has to show the own ideas, imagination, initiative and structured approach of the candidates.

-Information on how to apply and which documents to provide can be found here.
+Information on how to apply and which documents to provide will be provided when positions are available again..